stacklio/stackl/docs/content/misc/glossary.md

 ##### Stack Application Template(SAT)

-Template that models the application as a set of services with their requirements, links and any EFRs.
+Template that models the application as a set of services with their requirements, links and any policies.

 ##### Stack Infrastructure Template (SIT)